Tadhg Cleary: Homosexuality

 Cleary recognized his attraction to men before his bar mitzvah.
 Early on, he considered marrying a woman because of Orthodox rules against homosexual relationships, but he changed his mind in 2020.
 At the time, he was an advisor at his alma mater Har Etzion, and when he approached the administration to ask if he could come out to his students, they told him that if he did he would be asked to leave.
 He decided to remain at Har Etzion and in the closet.

 Interested in having rabbinic guidance who would more compassionately embrace him, Cleary reached out to Rabbi Steven Greenberg, who in 1999 became the first Orthodox rabbi to come out as gay.
 Greenberg recommended that he attend YCT and spoke to the rabbinical director, Rabbi Dov Linzer, on his behalf.
 Cleary enrolled in 2022.
-As a result of this stance on homosexuality, the Rabbinical Council of America does not accredit YCT, effectively blocking its graduates from holding pulpit positions at most Orthodox synagogues in the United States.
 Cleary informed YCT about the situation prior to enrolling, making his acceptance of their offer into their rabbinical program contingent on them permitting him to be openly gay, and they accepted.
 However, YCT did make it clear that he could not marry his homosexual partner while enrolled, and he agreed to these terms.
-Now that Cleary has matriculated, he intends to marry his partner.
+Now that Cleary has matriculated, he has married his partner.

 Until Cleary and the yeshiva were contacted by the Forward, neither had planned not to discuss his ordination publicly.
 In their view, this controversy is not pertinent to Cleary’s qualifications as a rabbi.
 In an interview, Linzer called Cleary “an enormous talmid chacham,” or Torah scholar, “who is God-fearing, scrupulous in his observance and happens to be gay.”
 Since news broke on this story, a number of Orthodox institutions have taken a stand on this significant move by YCT, both in favor of more inclusion as well as to demonstrate "concern for the implications this will have on the standards and definitions of Orthodox practice."